jcpassieux/pyxel/README.md

 1. SCRIPT FILE
     - pyxel is a library.
 For each testcase, a script file must be written.
-    - the input data (images, meshes...) are stored in the `./data` folder.
-    - a set of sample scripts named `example_#.py` is provided to understand the main functionnalities of the library.
+    - a set of sample scripts named `example_#.py` is provided in the `./data` folder to understand the main functionnalities of the library.

 2. ABOUT MESHES
     - a mesh is entierly defined by two variables: